makersacademy/components/README.md

 It's component-based.
 That means that any given interface (including e.g. print interfaces) can be constructed from components.

-In this system, we call these components _modules_.
+Components can have huge numbers of different layouts, thematic variations, and so on.
+Only some of these variations are available to be used inside other components, or within pages.
+These 'public interfaces' are called _modules_.
 There is a hierarchy to modules:

-- **Atoms** are the most basic modules.
+- **Quarks** are the most basic modules.
 They exist to perform a single function.
-For example, the [Call to Action](components/components/atoms/cta.html).
-Multiple atoms can be combined to create Compounds.
+For example, the [Call to Action](components/components/quarks/cta.html).
+Multiple Quarks can be combined to create Atoms.
-- **Compounds** are intermediate modules.
-These are collections of atoms in abstract, but often useful, combinations.
-For example, the [Call to Action Block](components/components/compounds/cta-block.html).
-Multiple compounds can be combined to create Molecules.
+- **Atoms** are intermediate modules.
+These are collections of quarks in abstract, but often useful, combinations.
+For example, the [Call to Action Block](components/components/quarks/cta-block.html).
+Multiple atoms can be combined to create molecules.
 - **Molecules** are high-level modules.
-These are collections of compounds in a template format, and are designed to be placed straight in to pages.
+These are collections of atoms in a template format, and are designed to be placed straight in to pages.
 They are generally full-pagewidth, and are designed to maintain a vertical (downwards) flow.
-You should use molecules to build new pages.
+You should use Molecules to build new pages.
 There are few molecules by design: this keeps styling consistent and on-brand.

 #### Some rules
 - Molecules can have fixed heights, all other patterns cannot.
 - Layout (such as height and alignment) is set by the 'parent' module.
-For example, the CTA atom is laid out by the CTA block compound.
-The CTA block compound's layout out by containing molecules, such as the Three-up block.
+For example, the CTA quark is laid out by the CTA block atom.
+The CTA block atom's layout is determined by parent molecules, such as the Three-up block.

 ### What's the HTML like?